What is the Walk of Love?

 Started over 16 years ago by Papa Joe & Denise Bradford, the Walk of Love is the Elijah's Heart hunger relief program that unites hundreds of volunteers throughout the year to pack and deliver much needed necessities (food, personal hygiene items, diapers, wipes and more) door to door to thousands of the most impoverished and vulnerable children and families.

-JOIN US IN MAY AND JUNE TO BEGIN TAKING THE WALK OF LOVE TO
+JOIN US EACH MONTH TO TAKE THE WALK OF LOVE TO

 I. LARGE IMPOVERISHED INNER CITY COMMUNITIES